tefra/xsdata/docs/codegen.rst

 .. admonition:: Experimental
     :class: danger

-    This feature is experimental and only a small subset of features has been implemented, WSDL 1.1 & SOAP 1.1 bindings.
+    This feature is experimental and only a small subset of features have been implemented, WSDL 1.1 & SOAP 1.1 bindings.

 print
 -----

-The print flag overwrites the verbosity level to `Error` and print to stdOut the output result without writing to the target file.
+Redirect generated code to stdOut instead of writing the output to the target files.

 ns-struct
 ---------

-The ns-struct flag bypasses the default behavior and groups classes by the target namespace they were defined.
-This option creates a more flat package structure and solves any circular import errors.
+Group classes by the target namespace they were defined.
+This option creates a more flat package structure and solves many circular import errors.

 .. admonition:: Examples